Andrew Anderson (bowler)

 Andrew Anderson (born May 10, 1995) of Holly, Michigan is a right-handed American professional ten-pin bowler known for winning the 2018 USBC Masters.
-He competes in events on the PBA Tour and in global events as a member of Team USA.
+He competes in events on the PBA Tour, and has also competed in global events as a multi-year and current member of Team USA.
 In his second full season on the PBA Tour (2018), Anderson won the Chris Schenkel PBA Player of the Year Award.

-Anderson has won three PBA Tour titles, including one major championship.
-He is a member of the Turbo grips pro staff.
-He was also a pro staff member for Ebonite, moving to Brunswick after the latter purchased the former in 2019.
-In January 2022, Anderson signed with MOTIV Bowling.
+Anderson has won six PBA Tour titles, including one major championship.
+He is a member of the Turbo grips pro staff and is also sponsored by Dexter shoes.
+He was a pro staff member for Ebonite, moving to Brunswick after the latter purchased the former in 2019.
+In 2022, Anderson became a MOTIV Bowling pro staffer, remaining with that company through the 2024 season.
+In December 2024, Anderson signed with 900 Global.

 Amateur career

 Anderson bowled collegiately at Davenport University in Grand Rapids, Michigan where he earned 2014 Collegiate Rookie of the Year honors.
-He completed a Bachelor's degree in elementary education at Oakland University.
-He was a three-time member of Junior Team USA, and became a member of Team USA in 2018.
+He completed a Bachelor's degree in elementary education at Oakland University in Rochester Hills, Michigan.
+He was a three-time member of Junior Team USA, and is a six-time member of Team USA (2018–2021, 2023, 2025).

 At the 2018 World Bowling Tour Men's Championships in Hong Kong (held November 24–December 5), Anderson won a gold medal in trios with teammates Kyle Troup and E. J. Tackett.
+He also won silver medals in doubles, team and all-events while taking home a bronze medal in singles.

 Anderson was part of the rotating four-person team (with A. J. Johnson, Jakob Butturff and Kristopher Prather) that won the trios gold medal for Team USA at the 2021 International Bowling Federation (IBF) Super World Championships in Dubai.